 Two sisters, one life-changing journey…

-Katie’s carefully structured world is shattered by the news that her headstrong younger sister, Mia, has been found dead in Bali – and the police claim it was suicide.
+Katie’s carefully structured world’s shattered by the news that her headstrong younger sister, Mia’s body has washed ashore in Bali.
+And the police claim it was suicide.

 What she discovers changes everything.
 But will her search for the truth push their sisterly bond – and Katie – to breaking point?